abrookins/andrewbrookins.com/_posts/2020-04-15-writing-and-publishing-a-technical-book.md

 ### AsciiDoc No More

-The most contraversial argument in this article is probably that AsciiDoc is a bad choice for a book.
+The most controversial argument in this article is probably that AsciiDoc is a bad choice for a book.

 It seems like a _great_ choice for technical documentation.
 But writing a book whose layout and design you want to have a lot of control over, across PDF, EPUB, and Kindle?
 Not again, thanks.